Comparative advertising: United Kingdom

 In the UK, most of the use of competitor's registered trademark in a comparative advertisement was an infringement of the registration up till the end of 1994.
 However, the laws on comparative advertising were harmonized in 2000.
 The current rules on comparative advertising are regulated by a series of EU Directives.
-The Business Protection from Misleading Marketing Regulations 2008 implements provisions of Directive (EC) 2006/114 in the UK.
+Regulation 4 of The Business Protection from Misleading Marketing Regulations 2008 implements the provisions of Directive (EC) 2006/114 in the UK, setting out the conditions under which the comparative element of comparative advertising is permitted, including a requirement for objectivity.

 One of the classic cases of comparative advertising in the UK was the O2 v Hutchison case.
 The European Court of Justice (ECJ) held that there could have been a trademark infringement when a comparative advertiser used the registered trademark for the advertiser's own goods and services.
 It was also held that a trademark proprietor could not prevent a competitor's use of a sign similar or identical to his mark in a comparative advertisement, which satisfies all the conditions of the Comparative Advertising Directive.
 If the Advocate General's decision in the O2 case were followed by the ECJ, competitors will not be able to use trademark legislation either to prevent a comparative advertisement through an injunction or to charge in respect of its use.
 Conversely, in British Airways plc v Ryanair Ltd. a lenient approach was adopted by the UK courts.
 The use of competitors' trademarks was no longer restricted for businesses competing within an industry, provided that compliance of the conditions set out in the legislation were performed.
 This meant that businesses are able to use the trademarks of other companies and trade names to distinguish the relative merits of their own products and services over those of their competitors.